andifunke/w2v-pos-tagger/README.md

 w2vpos train --svm --help

 # optional arguments:
 #   -h, --help            show this help message and exit
 #   --verbose
 #   --no-verbose
+#   -e EMBEDDING, --embedding EMBEDDING
+#                         Path to a pretrained embedding.
+Will override
+#                         architecture and dimensionality.Make sure to set the
+#                         `--lowercase` flag if the embedding was trained on a
+#                         lower-cased vocabulary.
 #   -a {cb,sg}, --architecture {cb,sg}
 #   -d DIMENSIONALITY, --dimensionality DIMENSIONALITY
 #   --lowercase
 #   --no-lowercase
 #   --train-size TRAIN_SIZE
 #                         Train only on a slice of the trainset with length
-#                        `train-size`.
+#                         `train_size`.
 #   --shrinking
 #   --no-shrinking
 #   --scale               Normalize the feature vectors.
 #   --no-scale
 #   --C C                 Soft-margin parameter.
 #   --cache-size CACHE_SIZE
 #                         Specify the size of the kernel cache (in MB).
 #   --max-iter MAX_ITER   Limit the number of iterations.
 #   --kernel {linear,poly,rbf}
+#   -m MODEL, --model MODEL
+#                         Specify a custom name for the model.
+Otherwise a
+#                         unique model id will be created.
 ```

 #### 3.3.3 Corpus annotation